ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/06-property-changed.md

 Notice in this code, we use the setter of the `Weight` property to trigger the `PropertyChanged` event.
 Because we're dealing with a real-world sensor that may have slight variations in the readings, we also only treat changes of more than 1/16th of an ounce as significant enough to change the property.

 {{% notice warning %}}
-With the `INotifyPropertyChanged` interface, the _only_ aspect Visual Studio checks is that the `PropertyChanged` event handler is declared.
+With the `INotifyPropertyChanged` interface, the _only_ aspect Visual Studio checks is that the `PropertyChanged` event is declared.
 There is no built-in check that the programmer is using it as expected.
-Therefore it is upon you, the programmer, to ensure that you meet the expectation that comes with implementing this interface: _that any public or protected property that changes will invoke the `PropertyChanged` event handler_.
+Therefore it is upon you, the programmer, to ensure that you meet the expectation that comes with implementing this interface: _that any public or protected property that changes will invoke the `PropertyChanged` event_.
 {{% /notice %}}

-#### Testing the PropertyChanged Event Handler
+#### Testing the PropertyChanged Event

-Finally, we should write unit tests to confirm that our `PropertyChanged` event handler works as expected:
+Finally, we should write unit tests to confirm that our `PropertyChanged` event works as expected:

 ```csharp